Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models

-The appendix contains the technical proofs of convergence results of the paper entitled ``Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models''.
+The supplementary contains some additional experimental results and the technical proofs of the paper entitled ``Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models''.
 It is structured as follows.

 Sec.~\ref{sec:diss} discuss why the lower bound for the convergence complexity is $\Omega(\epsilon^{-3.5})$ instead of $\Omega(\epsilon^{-3.0})$.
 And we also compare more about the constants in the convergence bounds of various optimizers in this section.

+Sec.~\ref{sec:add-exp} includes the implementation details and additional experimental results, which contain more detailed results on ViTs for many representative optimizers in Sec.~\ref{sec:vit-more} and the ablation study in Sec.~\ref{sec:robustness}.

-After Sec.~\ref{sec:notation}, which summarizes the notations throughout this document, we provide the technical proofs of convergence results.
-Then Sec.~\ref{sec:AGDII} provides the proof of the equivalence between AGD and reformulated AGD, \ie, the proof of Lemma \ref{lem:equivalence}.
+Sec.~\ref{sec:AGDII} provides the proof of the equivalence between AGD and reformulated AGD, \ie, the proof of Lemma \ref{lem:equivalence}.
 And then, given Lipschitz gradient condition, Sec.~\ref{sec:first-order} provides the convergence analysis in Theorem \ref{theorem1}.
 Next, we show Adan's faster convergence speed with Lipschitz Hessian condition in Sec.~\ref{sec:second-order}, by first reformulating our Algorithm \ref{alg:Name} and introducing some auxiliary bounds.
 Finally, we present some auxiliary lemmas in Sec.~\ref{sec:auxiliary}.